SAP-samples/teched2022-IN280/exercises/ex2/ex22/readme.md

-# Activate alerts for deployement exceptions for integration artifacts
+# Activate alerts for deployment exceptions for integration artifacts

 In this exercise, you will activate the alerting for a particular Cloud Integration service to get an alert once a deployment exception happens